CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 When it displays:

 * ![Run Status 1](../../media/Running-Status-1.png)
-  * The required files to run BulletBot in [run mode], are set up and ready to go.
-(Only applies to BulletBot v1.2.8)
   * `bullet-mongo-start.service` exists and is either enabled or disabled (which determines which mode BulletBot runs in), but BulletBot is not currently running.
-(Only applies to BulletBot v1.2.11 and later)
 * ![Run Status 2](../../media/Running-Status-2.png)
   * BulletBot is currently running in [run mode].
   * Note: Choosing the option/run mode that this is displayed on, will cause bulletbot to restart in that same run mode.